 (The interpretation of 'relationship' and 'control' requires further guidance.
-More explanation on the consideration of 'relationship' and if there is a 'control' of one entity over another, is expected in the subordinate regulations.)
+More explanation on the consideration of 'relationship' and if there is a 'control' of one entity over another, is expected in the additional subordinate regulations.)

-Transfer pricing disclosure requirements
+Transfer pricing reporting requirements

-Taxpayers with an annual turnover of Baht 200 million or more are required to make a mandatory transfer pricing disclosure.
-The two levels of disclosing transfer pricing information are as follows:
+Taxpayers with an annual turnover of Baht 200 million or more are required to make mandatory transfer pricing reporting.
+There are two levels of transfer pricing information reporting, as follows: